ZAZ: History

-The date of foundation of the plant is considered to be 1863.
+The date of the plant's foundation is considered to be 1863.
 In 1908, the company was founded, which later became the Melitopol Motor Plant (MeMZ).
-In 1923, the former Abram Koop plant was renamed the Communar.
-In 1960, the Melitopol Motor Plant began to supply its engines to the Zaporizhia Automobile Plant.
-Since 1975, MeMZ has become a part of the production association "AvtoZAZ".
-Today it is one of the structural elements of PJSC "ZAZ".
-In 1961 the plant was renamed "Zaporizhia Automobile Plant".
-The plant was engaged in the production of a single car - ZAZ-965, which went down in history as a "humpbacked Zaporozhets".
+In 1923, the former Abram Koop plant was renamed "Communar".
+In 1960, the Melitopol Motor Plant began supplying its engines to the Zaporizhzhia Automobile Plant.
+Since 1975, MeMZ has been a part of the production association "AvtoZAZ".
+Today, it is one of the structural elements of PJSC "ZAZ".
+In 1961, the plant was renamed to "Zaporizhzhia Automobile Plant".
+The plant was engaged in the production of a single car, ZAZ-965, which went down in history as a "humpbacked Zaporozhets".

-JV "AvtoZAZ-DEU" (since January 2003 - CJSC "ZAZ") in the form of a closed joint stock company was established on April 15, 1998, on the production base of JSC "Avtozaz".
+On April 15, 1998, JV "AvtoZAZ-DEU" (CJSC "ZAZ", from January 2003) was established, as a closed joint-stock company on the production base of JSC "Avtozaz".
 The authorized capital was formed at the expense of the founders' contributions: from OJSC Avtozaz - property in the amount equivalent to $150; from Daewoo Motors - $150 million.
-In addition to the main enterprise in Zaporizhia, the joint venture also included the Melitopol Motor Plant (Fracturing Plant AvtoZAZ-Motor), the Black Sea Plant of Automobile Units (Fracturing Plant ChZAA), and the Pologi Plant Iskra (Fracturing Plant Iskra) as self-supporting enterprises.
+In addition to the main enterprise in Zaporizhzhia, the joint venture included the Melitopol Motor Plant (Fracturing Plant AvtoZAZ-Motor), the Black Sea Plant of Automobile Units (Fracturing Plant ChZAA), and the Pologi Plant Iskra (Fracturing Plant Iskra) as self-supporting enterprises.

-Following the bankruptcy of Daewoo Motors in 2001, UkrAvto bought AvtoZAZ in 2002.
+Following the bankruptcy of Daewoo Motors in 2001, UKRAVTO Group bought AvtoZAZ in 2002.
 All production facilities of AvtoZAZ (primarily MeMZ and the Black Sea Motor Plant) were transformed into ZAZ.
-The company has even adopted a new logo.
-Daewoo's stake (50%) in the joint venture was bought by the Swiss company Hirsch & CIE in 2003.
+Furthermore, the company adopted a new logo.
+In 2003, the Swiss company Hirsch & CIE bought Daewoo's stake (50%) in the joint venture.

-PJSC "ZAZ" is now the only company in Ukraine that has a full cycle of passenger car production, which includes stamping, welding, painting, body equipment and car assembly.
-The plant has created and is constantly improving a qualitatively new modern high-tech production that meets the requirements of the international standard ISO 9001 version 2000.
+PJSC "ZAZ" is currently Ukraine's only company with a full passenger car production cycle, including stamping, welding, painting, body equipment, and car assembly.
+The plant has created and continually improves a qualitatively new, modern, high-tech production, meeting the requirements of the international standard ISO 9001, version 2000.

-The first three symbols of the VIN-code of Zaporizhia-made cars are Y6D.
+The first three symbols of the VIN code of Zaporizhzhia-made cars are Y6D.

 From A. J. Koop to Kommunar

 The company that became ZAZ developed out of four businesses founded by German entrepreneur Abram J. Koop to manufacture agricultural machinery.
-The factory had been built for local Mennonite industrialist Abram J. Koop in 1863.
-It produced iron parts for the windmills, reapers, threshers and plows.
-They were nationalized and restarted as the state-operated Kommunar factory which continued to produce twenty-four types of machines;. its first combine harvesters appeared in 1929, with 129,724 built by 1952 (not counting the war years).
-In 1930 Kommunar started to produce the first Soviet harvester Kommunar which was based on the American Holt Caterpillar horse-drawn harvester.
-The production of the harvester allowed the Soviet Union to cease import of harvesters from abroad.
+In 1863, local Mennonite industrialist Abram J. Koop built a factory for the production of iron parts for windmills, reapers, threshers, and plows.
+Later, it was nationalized and restarted as the state-operated Kommunar factory, which continued to produce twenty-four types of machines..
+Its first combine harvesters appeared in 1929, with 129,724 being built by 1952 (excluding the war years).
+In 1930, Kommunar began producing the first Soviet harvester, Kommunar, based on the American Holt Caterpillar horse-drawn harvester.
+The production of the harvester allowed the Soviet Union to cease importing harvesters from abroad.